-For example, a cereal that contains tree nuts could be labeled in either of the ways shown in the examples below (bold is used for illustrative purposes only):
+For example, a cereal that contains tree nuts could be labeled in either of the ways shown in the following examples (bold is used for illustrative purposes only):

-Label 1 Label 2

-INGREDIENTS: INGREDIENTS:

-Whole grain oats Whole grain oats

-(includes oat bran), (includes oat bran),

-Sugar, Modified corn Sugar, Modified corn

-starch, Honey, Brown starch, Honey, Brown

-sugar syrup, Salt, sugar syrup, Salt,

-Tripotassium phosphate, Tripotassium phosphate,

-Canola and/or rice bran Canola and/or rice bran

-oil, Natural almond oil, Natural almond

-flavor. flavor (Almond).
+Label 1 Label 2 INGREDIENTS: INGREDIENTS: Whole grain oats Whole grain oats (includes oat bran), (includes oat bran), Sugar, Modified Sugar, Modified corn starch, Honey, corn starch, Honey, Brown sugar syrup, Brown sugar syrup, Salt, Tripotassium Salt, Tripotassium phosphate, Canola phosphate, Canola and/or rice bran oil, and/or rice bran oil, Natural almond flavor.
+Natural almond flavor (Almond).
 Contains: Almond

-Contains: Almond

 Labels should also be checked for warnings such as "may contain tree nuts," "produced on shared equipment with tree nuts," or "produced in a plant that uses tree nuts in other products."
-These foods should be avoided as the product may contain a small amount of tree nuts through cross-contact.
-USDAregulated foods, namely meat, poultry, and egg products are not required to follow FALCPA labeling regulations but may do so voluntarily.
+Foods with these advisory statements should be avoided as the product may contain a small amount of tree nuts through cross-contact.
+USDA-regulated foods, namely meat, poultry, and egg products are not required to follow FALCPA labeling regulations but may do so voluntarily.
 Only common or usual names of the ingredients are required to be identified on these labels.

 All child nutrition staff should be trained to read product labels and recognize food allergens.
 Because food labels change from time to time, child nutrition staff should check labels for tree nuts and tree nut ingredients for every product each time it is received.
-It is recommended that labels be maintained for a minimum of 24 hours following every product served in case of a reaction.
+The Centers for Disease Control and Prevention (CDC) recommends that labels be maintained for a minimum of 24 hours following every product served in case of a reaction.
 If the product is saved for later use as leftovers, the labels should be kept for 24 hours after all product has been used up or discarded.